keskival/costacoders.es/content/news/2023-04-02-interview.md

 Pseudo-AGI has already been implemented with large language models.
 They are a short step away from true AGI, and the next steps are clear.

-Rumor has it that OpenAI aims to achieve true AGI in the form of GPT-5 and is scheduled for completion in December 2023.
+Rumor has it that OpenAI aims to achieve true AGI in the form of GPT-5 which is scheduled for completion in December 2023.

 However, there are many different ways to achieve AGI, all of which proceed in parallel.
 By using these alternative methods together, one can go even further.